 The collection includes:

 - A collection of printed material on Rutherford County, including cemetery records, early wills, county census records, community histories, history of the county schools, marriage records, and the Rutherford County Historical Society publications.

-- A collection of photographs and materials from Smyrna's Old Rock School, which was located on the current site of Smyrna Library.
+- A collection of photographs and materials from Smyrna's Old Rock School, which was located on the current site of the Smyrna Public Library.

-- Extensive collection of printed materials for the State of Tennessee in general and for the counties of Middle Tennessee.
+- A small collection of printed materials for the State of Tennessee in general and for the counties of Middle Tennessee.

 - Access to Ancestry Library Edition and HeritageQuest Online.
 Visit our Research Genealogy page for more information.